ankeshbit/TravelSync/README.md

 # TravelSync — Collaborative Group Trip Planner

-A full-stack web application for planning trips with friends, managing itineraries, splitting expenses, and tracking locations on an interactive map.
-Built with Vue 3, Express, and MongoDB.
+A full-stack web application for planning trips with friends, managing itineraries, splitting expenses, tracking locations on an interactive map, and collaborating in real-time.
+Built with Vue 3, Express, MongoDB, and Socket.io.

 **Status**: Phase 5 Complete (Production Ready) ✅